 Not many people would pick up a lemon or lime to eat as a snack.
-However, with no more than 2 g of sugar per fruit and high levels of vitamin C, these are a great addition to a person's diet.
+However, with

 People can squeeze a lemon or lime into sparkling water to replace other sugary carbonated beverages, or even squeeze lemon juice over a salad instead of using a salad dressing.

 A popular summer snack, a slice of honeydew melon contains

 Honeydew melon also contains potassium, vitamin C, and iron.

 Orange juice and all other fruit juices bought from the supermarket may contain added sugars.
 If a person wants to limit their sugar intake, it is usually better to eat the fruit itself rather than drink its juice.

 This low-sugar fruit is a favorite breakfast food.

 Half a medium-sized grapefruit contains